itsfaraz/Setwork/README.md

 ### Architectural Philosophy

 The application follows **Clean Architecture** principles, organized by feature rather than by layer.
-This is a meaningful distinction.
-Layer-organized projects (`data/`, `domain/`, `ui/` at the root) tend to couple features together implicitly.
-Feature-organized projects isolate each vertical slice of functionality, allowing individual features to be developed, tested, and replaced without touching unrelated code.

 Each feature module within the main app contains its own `data`, `domain`, and `presentation` sub-packages.
 Shared infrastructure — repositories, utilities, base classes — lives in `common/`.